kaczmm/gfm_poland/README.md

 - POL_monarchy: white-red bicolour with Polish eagle and crown

-*/gfx/pictures/events/*
+*/gfx/pictures/*
-- event pictures for new events
+- pictures for new events and decisions

 */localisation/*